Last date modified: 2026-Jun-23

 • If you encounter issues viewing Unicode characters when opening CSV files in Excel, enable UTF-8 encoding within Excel settings.
 For more information, see How to open UTF-8 CSV file in Excel.

-• Sizes On Demand Reports cannot be generated at the top level folder (such as t001\ARM).
-You must select a sub-folder within the top level folder to generate the report (such as t001\ARM\ExampleSubFolder).
+• On-demand reports cannot be generated at the top-level folder (such as t001\ARM).
+Select a subfolder within the top-level folder to generate the report (such as t001\ARM\ExampleSubFolder).

 • CSV reports have a limitation of 1 million records.
 The job will halt during report generation once 1 million records have been added to the CSV report.
 The limit can be reached with 1 million folders or files, depending on whether file level details have been included.